 Write in plain English

-People who were born deaf may not be able to read written English very well.
+Some people who are deaf may prefer British Sign Language (BSL), over English, as their first language.
 And, sign language follows very different rules to standard written English and grammar.
 Reading age, comprehension and literacy rates vary within the deaf community as a result.
 You can help by using simple, plain English in all written content.

 Use subtitles or provide a transcript for videos